Costa Rica Fish Species

-Fishing methods: Trolling plastic lures, squid, live bait or bait strips often in combination with plastic skirts, or drifting at anchor with hook and bait.
+Fishing methods: Trolling plastic lures, squid, live bait, or bait strips, often in combination with plastic skirts, or drifting at anchor with hook and bait.

 Great to eat, they can be caught in the waters offshore in Costa Rica

-Has a compressed body with a long concave anal fin, a single dorsal fin along the length of the body extends, very long pectoral fins that are greater than half the length of the head, pelvic fins originating on the fins pectoral and caudal fin deeply forked.
+Has a compressed body with a long concave anal fin, a single dorsal fin along the length of the body extends, very long pectoral fins that are greater than half the length of the head, pelvic fins originating on the fins pectoral and caudal fins deeply forked.
 The fins are typically yellow.

-The male has a female head erect and has a rounded head.
+The male has a female head erect and a rounded head.
 The male is larger and heavier than the female.

-Typical Location: In the open ocean around logs, flotsam, weed lines, in the warm currents and around the buoys.
+Typical Location: In the open ocean around logs, flotsam, weed lines, in the warm currents, and around the buoys.

-Good sport on light tackle, and a large live bait
+Good sport on light tackle and a large live bait

 Skipjack tuna could be confused with the Black kite (having 5 to 6 horizontal stripes along their upper sides, but has to distinguish black dots or fails between their pelvic and pectoral fins), the skipjack tuna (8 to 11 broken horizontal stripes along its sides and no points), or the Pacific Bonito Oriental (5-6 oblique dark stripes on the upper back and no points).